pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/06-chain-experiments.rst

   To prevent this, create a custom subclass of ``TextControl`` with a custom ``validate`` function:

     .. code-block:: python
+        from psynet.timeline import FailedValidation

         class MelodyTextControl(TextControl):
             def validate(self, response, **kwargs):

                 answer = response.answer
                 if not self.is_valid_melody(answer):
+                    return FailedValidation(
-                    return "Invalid melody, please write your melody in the following format: ..." return None
+                        "Invalid melody, please write your melody in the following format: ..."
+                    )
+                return None

             def is_valid_melody(self, answer):